 For higher-income households, Castle Pines tops the list.
-This suburb is located between Denver and Colorado Springs and has a population of 10,623, according to the Denver Business Journal.
-The median home value in Castle Pines is well over $500,000 and continues to rise.
+This suburb is located between Denver and Colorado Springs and has an estimated population of 11,000.
+The median home value in Castle Pines is well over $700,000 and continues to rise.

 Of course, there’s more to Castle Pines than high property values.
 Let’s start with the fact that the Douglas County School District consistently ranks as one of the top districts in the region.
 Soon-to-be parents will also appreciate the suburb’s low crime rate.